-Feds accuse Yale of discriminating against some applicants
+Feds say Yale discriminates against Asian, white applicants

 WASHINGTON (AP) — A Justice Department investigation has found Yale University is illegally discriminating against Asian American and white applicants, in violation of federal civil rights law, officials said Thursday.

 The findings detailed in a letter to the college’s attorneys Thursday mark the latest action by the Trump administration aimed at rooting out discrimination in the college application process, following complaints from students about the application process at some Ivy League colleges.
+The Justice Department had previously filed court papers siding with Asian American groups who had levied similar allegations against Harvard University.

 The two-year investigation concluded that Yale “rejects scores of Asian American and white applicants each year based on their race, whom it otherwise would admit,” the Justice Department said.
 The investigation stemmed from a 2016 complaint against Yale, Brown and Dartmouth.